Click on each event for more information:

 Thursday, Sept 7: Summit Expo Hall Tap Talks & Chef/Brewer Demos

-Men still outnumber women in the beer industry, but that is slowly changing.
-Join Rachel Akin of Benchmark Brewing Company as she talks about diversity in the beer industry, from beer labels to management to hiring.
+Women are making strides toward gender equality in the beer industry, as professionals and consumers.
+Join Rachael Akin of Benchmark Brewing Company as she talks about diversity and the hurdles women face from beer labels to management and hiring.

 Jester King Brewing Company has made their mark on Texas, but on occasion you can find their beers around California.
 Averie Swanson, head brewer for Jester King, cut her teeth in the California craft brewing industry and shares how the West Coast trends has shaped innovation out-of-state.